PANTHEONtech/lighty/lighty-applications/lighty-rcgnmi-app-aggregator/README.md

       "gnmi": {
         "initialYangsPaths" : [
           "INITIAL_FOLDER_PATH"
+        ],
+        "initialYangModels": [
+            { "nameSpace":"MODEL_NAMESPACE","name":"MODEL_NAME","revision":"MODEL_REVISION"}
         ]
       }
     ```
+    3. Use one or both [`initialYangsPaths`,`initialYangModels`] option for adding YANG models to gNMI module.
-    3. Change `INITIAL_FOLDER_PATH`, from the JSON block above, to a folder path, which contains YANG models you wish to load into the datastore.
+       1. `initialYangsPaths`: Change `INITIAL_FOLDER_PATH`, from the JSON block above, to a folder path, which contains YANG models you wish to load into the datastore.
+       2. `initialYangModels`: Add all required models which can be found in classpath of application in format mention above.
+Change `MODEL_NAMESPACE`, `MODEL_NAME`, `MODEL_REVISION` to required values.
     These models will be then automatically loaded on startup.

 2. Add the YANG model with the RPC request to the running app
 - 'YANG_MODEL' - Should have included escape characters before each double quotation marks character.